This article originally appeared on VICE New Zealand

 In the documentary, I wanted to focus on the individual stories of a few of the guys, which we did do, just for deeper understanding.
 The portraits are little bit ambiguous, here’s these guys, up close, and a few of the ones in the portraits are in the film too, so you’ll know their story.

 For years I thought these were stories that needed to be told.
 I mean obviously nothing glorifying criminal life or having gang affiliations or any of that stuff.
 But I just think the complexities in their lives as they get back into Tonga—I feel like it was worthy of deeper investigation and more detail, just so we could get some positive discussion going.
 Meaningful discussion in Tonga itself.
 It’s a topic there all the time, people are always referencing the deportees, the deportees.
-And there’s a lot of social issues because there’s not a social safety net or a way that they can fit back into the society, like a reintegration program.
+And there’s a lot of social issues because there’s not a social safety net or a way that they can fit back into the society, like a reintegration programme.

 Is it hard to maintain your friendships with deportees?